Sam Fender: Local Hero or Hype?

 I just hope that in the future, Sam produces music that doesn’t need that North Shields connection and that simply stands on its own as being universally great without gimmicks.
 He certainly has the talent to do so.

-2 responses to “Sam Fender: Local Hero or Hype?”
+2 thoughts on “Sam Fender: Local Hero or Hype?”

 Firstly I think Sam Fender has done remarkably well in his career so far, and has done a lot both for the local area and for increasing awareness in guitar music amongst a mainly younger audience.
 I generally enjoy listening to his music, but often feel I would like to hear a bit more prominent or varied guitar parts.
 I don’t have the knowledge of his wider catalogue that you have, but have played Seventeen Going Under and so get the point on the repeating chord progression throughout the song.
 Nothing wrong with this, but perhaps there is not quite enough to maintain my interest as a guitar player especially as they are a two-guitar band.
 He is however a great singer, as you say.